TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/49 - Ephesians/Ephesians 1/Ephesians 1.16.md

 ---

-cease not to give thanks for you, making mention [of you] in my prayers;
+don't cease to give thanks for you, making mention of you in my prayers,